 How Memory Works

-Memory involves acquiring, storing, and retaining information that you can retrieve later.
-The efficiency of your short and long-term memory depends on how well the brain conducts these processes.
-But, as we age, our memory declines due to multiple changes in our bodies, which is why maintaining memory is something we all work on.
+Memory involves acquiring, storing, and retaining information you can retrieve later.
+The efficiency of your short—and long-term memory depends on how well the brain conducts these processes.
+However, as we age, our memory declines due to multiple changes in our bodies, which is why maintaining memory is something we all work on.

 Eating high-quality foods containing vitamins, minerals, and antioxidants helps to nourish the brain and protects it from cell damage.
 The best diet includes vegetables, fish, fruits, and lean meats.

-Another effective way to boost and protect your memory is by drinking herbal tea.
-Medicinal herbs can help combat cognitive decline and promote brain connections thanks to their antioxidant content.
+Another effective way to boost and protect your memory is to drink herbal tea.
+Thanks to their antioxidant content, medicinal herbs can help combat cognitive decline and promote brain connections.

-If you’re looking for the best teas to improve your memory and concentration, here are some memory tea suggestions, including nootrobics tea and brain tea.
+If you’re looking for the best teas to improve your memory and concentration, here are some memory tea suggestions, including nootropics tea and brain tea.

 1- Ashwagandha Tea

-Glycowithanolides found in the root of Ashwagandha have splendid effects on cognitive function improvement such as memory, attention, and decision-making.
+Glycowithanolides found in the root of Ashwagandha have splendid effects on improving cognitive functions such as memory, attention, and decision-making.

-One placebo-controlled study proved an increase in sensorimotor function, auditory reaction time, and mental arithmetic ability, which makes Ashwagandha the best accelerator for brain functions (1).
+One placebo-controlled study proved that Ashwagandha increased sensorimotor function, auditory reaction time, and mental arithmetic ability, making It the best accelerator for brain functions (1).

-Consuming this herb provides a natural way to enhance short and long-term memory.
-Polyphenols in Yerba Mate consist of effective antioxidants that stimulate the secretion of dopamine (the feel-good hormone).
-This, in turn, reduces the oxidative stress of the brain leading to enhanced memory function (2).
+Consuming this herb provides a natural way to enhance short—and long-term memory.
+Yerba Mate polyphenols are effective antioxidants that stimulate the secretion of dopamine (the feel-good hormone).
+This, in turn, reduces the brain's oxidative stress, leading to enhanced memory function (2).

 Yerba Mate is also rich in several vitamins, flavonoids, tannins, and saponins, all of which contribute to Mate’s neuroprotective properties.